jaegertracing/jaeger/GOVERNANCE.md

 # Jaeger Governance

-This document defines project governance for the Jaeger project.
+This document defines governance policies for the Jaeger project.

 ## Maintainers